mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - UDF (Universal Disk Format) Disk Related Items.md

 By Jack Szwergold, September 30, 2015

+#### Prepping and partitioning the device for use.

-Use `lsblk` to see a list of all connected block level devices:
+First, use `lsblk` to see a list of all connected block level devices:

     lsblk

+In this case we’ll be acting on the device `/dev/sdb` so this will help you check exactly what `/dev/sdb` is:

+    sudo file -s /dev/sdb

+That output would be something like this:

+    /dev/sdb: data

-Knowing we will be using `/dev/sdb`, partition the USB drive; mainly to wipe away all partitions:
+Knowing that the device is accessible and ready, we will partition the device like this:

 	sudo fdisk /dev/sdb

-	d
-	1
-	n
-	p
-	1
-	first sector
-	last sector
-	t
-	1
+Once in the `fdisk` interface, press `n` for a new partition.
+The output will be something like this:

+	Partition type:
+	   p   primary (0 primary, 0 extended, 4 free)
+	   e   extended

+Select `p` for a `primary` partition.
+Select all of the defaults for the items like partition number, first sector and last sector.

+When that is done hit `t` for the partition type.
+The new prompt would be:

+    Hex code (type L to list codes):

+If it asks you to select a partition to act on, rememeber the partition number from above and enter that; it should be `1`.
+Then select `6` for the `FAT16` partition type.
+The output should then be:

-	6: Changed system type of partition 1 to 6 (FAT16)
+    Changed system type of partition 1 to 6 (FAT16)
-    w

-***
+With that done type `w` to write the partition info to the disk and the process of partitioning should be finished and you will see the following output:

+	The partition table has been altered!

+	Calling ioctl() to re-read partition table.

+	WARNING: If you have created or modified any DOS 6.x partitions, please see the fdisk manual page for additional information.
+	Syncing disks.

+Don’t worry about the warning.
+You’re all done as far as partitioning goes.

+#### Prepping and partitioning the device for use.

 	sudo dd if=~/ubuntu-12.04.5-server-amd64.iso of=/dev/sdb bs=1024

 ***

+After the process:

     sudo file -s /dev/sdb